nfenyi/InventoryManagementSystem-Final-/README.md

 ## Extremely Important

+* The work was done long ago as seen in the screenrecording(screen recording was done on Sep 10th as seen in the Loom webpage and the taskbar in the video) , but i later found out i made the wrong commit so my latest commit looks recent.

 - Please open this link to download bunifu to the project bin folder before running it:
   [Bunifu Add-on](https://drive.google.com/file/d/16jE_mPcmOCIZGA4hrxK-VM-JtG-97xV7/view?usp=sharing).
 Paste it in the following directory: InventoryManagementSystem-Final--master\InventorySystem\bin\Debug